Welcome To Elibrook Labrador Retrievers

 About EliBrook Labradors

-My name is Gail Mosher and I have had the priviledge of living with English Labrador Retrievers for the last 18 years.
-They have been some of the best friends in the world and shaped our lives in many ways.
-I live on a small non opperational farm in upstate NY with my husband, and three daughters.
-We have 70 acres that the dogs can romp on following after our 4 wheeler and horses.
-We bought our first dog, Eli 18 years ago.
-We had no idea the path that one yellow dog would take us down.
-All of our dogs have been out of foundation English lines, their puppies have went onto become family members, working canine companion dogs, hunting dogs and agility and show dogs.
+My name is Gail Mosher and I have had the priviledge of living with English Labrador Retrievers for the last twenty eight years.
+My Labradors have proven to be some of the best friends in the world and shaped my life in many ways.
+I live on a small non opperational farm in upstate NY with my husband.
+We own 70 acres that the dogs can romp and play on.
+We bought our first lab Eli, 28 years ago not knowing the path that one yellow dog would take us down.
+Each of our Labradors are out of foundation English lines, their puppies have went onto become family members, working canine companion dogs, hunting dogs, agility, and show dogs.
 When we originally started this adventure we set some goals and standards that we felt to be vital to the dogs.
-One, we would do everything in our ability to better the Labrador breed.
+One, we would do everything in our ability to improve the Labrador breed.
 Two, we would not comprimise what was right.
 Three, if our view ever changed it was time to stop breeding labradors.

+We have three adults daughters and three amazing son in laws.
 Our children have been so important in this adventure.
-Our oldest daughter carried her passion onto become a Veterinarian, our middle daughter a professional photographer, for which many a puppy and dog has sat to have its picture taken.
-Our youngest daughter is also going into the medical field.
+Our oldest daughter Heather, carried her passion onto become a Veterinarian.
+Our middle daughter Lynne, is a professional photographer, for which many puppies and dogs have sat patiently to have its picture taken.
+Our youngest daughter Kristin is the most interested in the breeding aspect of the labradors, she helps me pick the best puppies to keep and the new lines to bring in to our breeding program.
+She has also expanded to her own kennel, Skyline Hill Labradors

 Recommened Sites to visit